A Product of the NC

-The Common Follow-up System (CFS) is a longitudinal repository of workforce and education data maintained by the Labor and Economic Analysis Division of the North Carolina Department of Commerce.
-The system contains employment and wage information on all individuals working in UI-covered employment in North Carolina over the last 20 years, making it one of the largest sources of historical wage data in the nation.
-The CFS also contains data on participants in North Carolina public employment, training, and education programs going back to the late 1990's.
-For a full description of all of the data contained in the CFS, continue reading below.
+The Common Follow-up System (CFS) is a longitudinal repository of workforce and education data maintained by a collaborative effort between the North Carolina Department of Information Technology’s Government Data Analytics Center and the Labor and Economic Analysis Division of the North Carolina Department of Commerce.
+The CFS contains data on participants in North Carolina public employment, training, and education programs going back to the late 1990's.
+The system also contains employment and wage information on all individuals working in UI-covered employment in North Carolina over the last 25 years, making it one of the largest sources of historical wage data in the nation.

-CFS grew out of the recognition by a group of state agencies that quality outcome information was needed on the participants of educational, employment and training programs.
-This data was essential for program planning, evaluation and resource management.
-Although each of the agencies conducted independent follow-up studies to fulfill specific programmatic, regulatory or other requirements, information content and collection procedures were specific to each agency.
-Existing collection methods often were expensive and no mechanism was available for the sharing of information among agencies.
-No process existed to review outcomes across programs and agencies, to study the relationships among programs and agencies, or to examine results for the system as a whole.
-In short, there was no consistent method that allowed for the examination of the education, employment and training community.
-The CFS was developed as a cost-effective response to these limitations.
+CFS grew out of the recognition by a group of state agencies that quality outcome information was needed on the participants of educational, employment, and training programs.
+This data was essential for program planning, evaluation, and resource management.
+Existing data collection methods were expensive, and no mechanism was available to share information among agencies, review outcomes across programs and agencies, study the relationships among programs and agencies, or examine results for the system as a whole.
+The CFS was developed as a response to these limitations.

 The Common Follow-up System contains data on the following agencies and programs involved in education, employment and training: